Week 4 HW: Protein Design

 Briefly describe the protein you selected and why you selected it.

-I selected a monoclonal antibody for the following reasons:
+I chose a monoclonal antibody for several reasons:

-- Ability to target specific proteins on cell surfaces with extreme precision, directly applicable to therapeutics
+- It can target specific proteins on cell surfaces with extreme precision, directly applicable to therapeutics.

-- Ability to recruit the immune system (via Fc region) to destroy tagged cells, combining specificity with immune effector functions
+- It can recruit the immune system (via its Fc region) to destroy tagged cells, combining specificity with immune effector functions.

-- Can be engineered with ML and computational methods for improved binding affinity and reduced immunogenicity
+- It can be engineered with ML and computational methods for improved binding affinity and reduced immunogenicity.

-- Compared to small molecule drugs, highly specific to their target with fewer off-target effects
+- It is highly specific to its target with fewer off-target effects compared to small-molecule drugs.

-For this exercise, I chose trastuzumab, famous for revolutionizing the treatment of HER2-positive breast cancer.
-It is a humanized IgG1 monoclonal antibody that binds to the extracellular domain IV of HER2 (human epidermal growth factor receptor 2), blocking receptor dimerization and downstream signaling that drives tumor growth.
+For this exercise I selected trastuzumab, famous for revolutionizing the treatment of HER2-positive breast cancer.
+It is a humanized IgG1 monoclonal antibody that binds the extracellular domain IV of HER2 (human epidermal growth factor receptor 2), blocking receptor dimerization and the downstream signaling that drives tumor growth.

 How long is it?
 What is the most frequent amino acid?

-However, the crystal structure (PDB: 1N8Z) contains only the Fab fragment (the antigen-binding portion), which includes:
+The crystal structure (PDB: 1N8Z) contains only the Fab fragment (the antigen-binding portion):

 Heavy chain Fab (chain B, 220 aa):